 Mechanical Engineering Technician – Design (Fast-Track)

-Centennial College’s Mechanical Engineering Technician – Design (Fast-Track) program is geared towards qualified college or university graduates who gain direct admission into year two (semester three) of this two-year program and receive their technician diploma in one year (two semesters).
+The Mechanical Engineering Technician – Design (Fast-Track) program at Centennial College is geared towards qualified college or university graduates who gain direct admission into year two (semester three) of this two-year program and receive their technician diploma in one year (two semesters).

 Quick Facts |